scikit-image/scikit-image/doc/source/skips/template.rst

 This section describes the need for the SKIP.
 It should describe the existing problem that it is trying to solve and why this SKIP makes the situation better.
-It should include examples of how the new functionality would be used and perhaps some use cases.
+It should include examples of how the new functionality would be used and perhaps some real-world use cases.

 Implementation
 --------------

 This section lists the major steps required to implement the SKIP.
 Where possible, it should be noted where one step is dependent on another, and which steps may be optionally omitted.
 Where it makes sense, each step should include a link related pull requests as the implementation progresses.

 Any pull requests or developmt branches containing work on this SKIP should